OpenIndex/JavaMacLauncher/README.md

 - It seems to provide a slightly better user experience in macOS Big Sur to start the Java Runtime Environment in foreground.
 Otherwise, the tooltip on the Dock Icon shows `java` instead of the application name.

-- We are not sure about further advantages or disadvantages about running in background / foreground.
-Therefore, we leave it up to you which method to choose.
+- We are not sure about further advantages / disadvantages about running in background / foreground.
+Therefore, we leave it up to you which method to use.

 Supported operating systems
 ---------------------------

 - Intended to be used on macOS (10.9 or newer)
 - Can be built for Linux or other Unix based systems, which might be useful for development and testing.